Your guide to exploring Brisbane's islands

 Sadly, most of the island is restricted access to help preserve interesting historic remains including the lazaret.
 Opened in 1907, it housed leprosy patients for the next 52 years and is the only intact example of a multiracial lazaret in Australia.
 Prior to this (1874-1890s) the island was a quarantine station.

 Experience the Southern Moreton Bay Islands…

-Off the shore of the Redlands region lie a group of five islands known as the Southern Moreton Bay Islands.
+Off the shore of the Redlands region lie a group of four islands known as the Southern Moreton Bay Islands.
 The islands are serviced by the same ferries and water taxis, making it easy to island hop.
 These islands are fuss-free and simple, proving the perfect escape for many from the hustle bustle of city life.
 Fishing, boating and bird watching are major drawcards.

 Pack a picnic and ferry across to this tiny island.
 Just 2km long and half a kilometre wide, kids can swim in the pool near the jetty.

 Join the laidback lifestyle on Lamb.
 The island has a tennis court, licensed recreation club and general store.